zzl-zeliang/DeepSeek-V3/README.md

 </div>

+> [!NOTE]
-Note: Best results are shown in bold.
+> Best results are shown in bold.
 Scores with a gap not exceeding 0.3 are considered to be at the same level.
 DeepSeek-V3 achieves the best performance on most benchmarks, especially on math and code tasks.
-For more evaluation details, please check our paper.
+> For more evaluation details, please check our paper.

 #### Context Window
 <p align="center">